SirVeggie/tiralabra-minesweeper-ai/Documentation/Weekly reports/Week5.md

 Therefore we know it is safe to open.
 If there is a spot where the number equals the amount of valid states, it means all states had a mine there.
 Therefore we know for certain there is a mine there.

+## Questions
+Can the math functions be used as is, for example min()?
+Or should I make my own math class?